 “No way Jesse!
 I’m budgeting dollars to spend on my debt!”

 No, you are budgeting your dollars to spend on debt, and that debt was used to buy something else entirely years before.
-Maybe it was a car—and now that car now is worth far less and you’re paying for the fact that you didn’t have the cash up front.
+Maybe it was an auto loan for buying a car—and now that car is worth far less and you’re paying for the fact that you didn’t have the cash up front.
 It’s expensive!

 I don’t care if you have 0% interest or not.
 This isn’t actually about the math—it’s about the psychology of money.
 People say you could earn more money in the market, which is true, but how many of those people are actually doing that?
 No one does that—they just use it as an excuse to why they’re not paying down their mortgage.
 That’s what really happens.